holaphil/amazing-maple-e08ae/src/pages/index.md

           products as an **Entrepreneur** and connecting people to build new products and services as an **Intrapreneur**.
-In either case, I am well versed on the management required to collaboratively develop, launch, and market products that deliver immediate value for both the business and the customer.
+In either case, I am well versed on the management required to collaboratively develop, launch, and market products that deliver immediate value for both a business and its customers.
         image_alt: Unify Teams
       - title: Stand up for the customer
         content: >